 Statement of Inclusion

 Trans Space Notts is committed to actively work towards safer spaces for the most vulnerable, marginalised and seldom heard members of our community.
-In addition to using the Notts Trans Hub Safer Space Guidelines , there is an ongoing commitment to developing inclusive practices and ensuring full participation from people who are disabled, black and minority ethnic, bisexual, asexual, lesbian and gay, neurodivergent, vulnerably housed, or vulnerable to discrimination based on employment, immigration status, marital status, age, religion, political belief, nationality, HIV status or other health issue.
+In addition to using the Notts Trans Hub Safer Space Guidelines , there is an ongoing commitment to developing inclusive practices and ensuring full participation from people who are disabled, black and minority ethnic, intersex, neurodivergent, vulnerably housed, or vulnerable to discrimination based on employment, immigration status, marital status, gender, relationship setup, romantic or sexual orientation, age, religion, political belief, nationality, HIV status or other health issue.